skade/yakshav.es/_sources/sustainability.md

 ## Room to breathe

 What's currently lacking is room to breathe.
 Many of my projects suffer from the fact that I need to squeeze them in between professional and private life.
 Most notably, the room to improve them is lacking.
-This leads to a sitation where success becomes your enemy: [RustFest Paris](https://paris.rustfest.eu) exceeded our projections to the point where the attached [hackfest impl days](https://paris.rustfest.eu/about_impl_days/) is a small conference in itself.
+This leads to a situation where success becomes your enemy: [RustFest Paris](https://paris.rustfest.eu) exceeded our projections to the point where the attached [hackfest impl days](https://paris.rustfest.eu/about_impl_days/) is a small conference in itself.

 ## Couldn't Mozilla pay all that?